gemc/docs/webPage/source/documentation/clas12DCRates.rst

 The important modifications to make are:

 - your configuration changes
-- adding INTEGRATEDRAW flag for dc
+- adding INTEGRATEDRAW option for dc
 - adding beam on target

 The INTEGRATEDRAW line adds the geant4 true info for the dc